Maintaining its faithful tradition, SCIO continues to offer students the opportunity to study in Oxford in 2024-25 and beyond.

 Computer Science

 Computer science in Oxford focuses on the principles behind current computing technology, not the technology itself, and so demands a very high level of competence in the relevant areas of mathematics.
 Students should have studied computer science and/or relevant areas of mathematics at their home universities for at least two years.
+Specific tutorial titles can be found at the link below, descriptions are provided upon request.
+Other tutorials may be available, upon request.

 Engineering